Red Sea Crossing (video game): Rediscovery

 A copy was found at a Cincinnati rummage sale in 2007, and the discovery of the unattested game proved controversial.
 Users of the AtariAge forum identified Schustack as the developer and contacted him; he recalled advertising the game in an unspecified religious magazine.
 In 2011, an advertisement for Red Sea Crossing was found in a 1983 issue of Christianity Today, finally verifying the game.

 Calls for the finder, who was not a video game collector, to sell the game increased after another alleged found copy was discovered to be a hoax.
 The finder scheduled an auction in 2012.
 Days before the auction was to occur, a genuine second copy of Red Sea Crossing was discovered by a Philadelphia thrift store owner.
 The auction was carried out after a deferment, and the game sold for $10,400.
-The second copy was also auctioned in 2012, for $13,877.
+The second copy was also auctioned in 2012 for $13,877, with the higher price attributed to growing media awareness of the game and the cartridge being in better physical condition.

 One of the buyers used the game cartridge to create reproduction copies for collectors and the ROM image is now readily available online.
 The coloring book and cassette tape originally packaged with Red Sea Crossing have not resurfaced and may be lost.
 Two additional original copies of Red Sea Crossing were found by 2018, bringing the total to four.
 One of the cartridges, with a missing end label, was sold for a lower price than was seen in the 2012 auctions.